Quick & Dirty Summary*

-Note: You can skip to down “pencil” logo near the bottom of this page if you are going to use 4 PSI for your lateral pressure loss value.
+Note: You can skip down to the “pencil” logo near the bottom of this page if you are going to use 4 PSI for your lateral pressure loss value.

 At this point in the design we need to make somewhat of an “educated guess” for the lateral pressure loss.
 However there is a guideline for maximum allowable pressure loss, so we can use that as a starting point.
 This rule is: The lateral pressure loss may never be greater than 20% of the sprinkler head or drip emitter’s operating pressure.
 The sprinkler or emitter operating pressure is established for us by the manufacturer, and you should have entered it in your Pressure Loss Table already.